shyamanurag/123trade/DEPLOYMENT_SUMMARY_2025_07_03.md

 - Elite recommendations working
 - All components properly configured

-Just need a fresh Zerodha token to fully activate the system!
+Just need a fresh ShareKhan token to fully activate the system!